GordonBlasco/homelab/README.md

 - Grafana served over TLS

 # Secrets Management
 Secrets are encrypted with SOPS using Age (public age.agekey present in repo).
-Unencrypted secrets are never be committed and are

-Secrets are typically stored under apps/staging/*/*.yaml
+Unencrypted secrets are never be committed are typically stored in encrypted form under apps/staging/*/*.yaml.

 # Monitoring Setup
 Uses kube-prometheus-stack to deploy Prometheus, Alertmanager, and Grafana